-Light of Life’s Food and Emergency Shelter, Samaritan Ministries, provides critical services to help meet immediate needs and start a relationship with men and women who need help.
-We are able to provide food, shelter and hope by offering opportunities for case management, long-term care and connections to other service providers.
+Light of Life’s Food and Emergency Shelter provides critical services to help meet immediate needs and start a relationship with men and women who need help.
+We are able to provide food, shelter, hope, and healing by offering opportunities for case management, long-term care and connections to other service providers.

 The Mission provides over 200,000 meals annually, including breakfast and dinner seven days a week.
 Staff cooks and volunteers work together to prepare and serve nutritious meals.
 Men, women and children from the community are welcome to receive these meals, in addition to the residents enrolled in our programs.